juanchosaravia/autodsl/README.md

 question mark like `friends`.
 The value will be null in case it's not set.

+> Note: Default parameters in constructor is not currently supported as there is no way to get that value in the process to generate the code.
+There is a workaround that you can use explained in the wiki page.

 ## Documentation
-Visit the Wiki for a full list of features and more details: [AutoDsl-Wiki](https://github.com/juanchosaravia/autodsl/wiki/AutoDsl-Wiki)
+Visit the Wiki for a full list of features and more details: [AutoDsl-Wiki](https://github.com/juanchosaravia/autodsl/wiki)

 For more Examples
 - Annotation examples: [Person.kt](app/src/main/kotlin/com/autodsl/app/Person.kt)